codr7/eli/README.md

 ```
 `'bar`

-and may be used to locally override existing `var` bindings.
+and to locally override existing `var` bindings.

 ```
 (var foo 1)